 “The goal of this project/new lifestyle is to reduce my carbon emissions via utilizing solar power and to also become more aware of my daily energy and resource demands,” she explained.

 After graduating from university, Winslow hopes to find a job in renewable energy, sustainable development, or ocean conservation.
-If she can take on an environmentally friendly project of this scope, we don’t think she’ll have any problem finding work.
+If she can take on an environmentally friendly project of this scope, we don’t think she’ll have any problem finding work in this field post-college.